 User Experience and Conversion in Italy

-With a population of 37.7m people online, accounting for 86.3% of Italy’s total population, the Italian market is an interesting proposition for expansion, mainly considering its recent growth and the massive presence of Italians on social media.
+With a population of 37.7m people online, the Italian market is an interesting proposition for expansion, mainly considering its recent growth and the massive presence of Italians on social media.
 As a nation, Italy is paying attention to what happens online and a large amount of activities and services are going digital.

 Website structure and trust seals